Polidea/cmake-nRF5x/README.md

 # nRF5 CMake

-This repository provides platform-agnostic CMake files that can be used to build nRF5 projects.
+This repository provides platform-agnostic CMake files that can be used to build custom nRF5 projects.
 Our goal is to cover the most used libraries and examples starting from nRF5 SDK version 15.3.0.

 ## How to use